hmeng/the-gen-z-catechism/chapters/post-24.md

 ---
-layout: default
+layout: chapter
-title: "Post 24"
+title: "Post #24: What are the consequences of sin?"
 ---
 # Post #24: What are the consequences of sin?